Erythromycin is a macrolide antibiotic prescribed by dermatologists for a variety of skin conditions including:

 - Life threatening arrhythmias (irregularities of the heartbeat ) have been reported in those with an electrical dysfunction that results in a prolonged Q-T interval on electrocardiograph (ECG).

-Erythromycin can interact with other medications.
+Erythromycin has important interactions with other medications.
 Tell your doctor the names of all medications you are taking, whether prescribed or purchased without prescription.

 - Erythromycin should not be taken with terfenadine (Teldane), astemisole (Hismanal) or Cisapride (Prepulsid) because it could result in dangerous irregularities of the heartbeat and sudden death.
 These drugs are no longer available in New Zealand.